Time to Get Well–Physically, Emotionally, Spiritually

 Your body has been through an ordeal.
 You need physical healing.
 Please follow all the medical directions you were given, and get help if you have any of the danger signs, like fever over 100 degrees, blood clots larger than a quarter, or increased bleeding even if the clots are small, among other symptoms.
 Later you must be careful to get regular check-ups for breast cancer.

-Bad luck, you and I were not born when Jesus lived; thanks to Christ’s genius, though, you can still touch His body and blood just as you might have done if we had been lucky enough to live in His time.
+Bad luck, you and I were not born when Jesus lived; but thanks to Christ’s genius, though, you can still touch His Body and Blood just as you might have done if we had been lucky enough to live in His time.
 That’s because Christ is physically present in every Catholic Church.

 He promised this, the bible gives His words, they are clear and not complicated, and we believe He has kept His promise.
 After all, He created the whole universe, and in His life on earth, He could raise the dead–there were many witnesses to His power on our earth.
 So, He can make Himself present in unleavened bread.
 It is His special healing gift to us.
 Catholics can literally receive Him, His actual Body, into their bodies, in what is called communion, and anyone– not only Catholics but everyone–can visit him there in the church, and talk to Him, and feel His love.
 All are welcome, sinners and saints.
 All are welcome, including any woman who had an abortion.
 You are welcome.

-If you do not know a Catholic church, please write no dot neveragain at hotmail dot com [turn into correct format when used] and include your ZIP code.
-You’ll receive back the address and phone number of a traditional Catholic church close to you.
+If you do not know a Catholic church near you, please write no dot neveragain at hotmail dot com [turn into correct format when used] and include your ZIP code.
+You’ll receive from this website (only one person will ever see it) the address and phone number of a traditional Catholic church close to you.
 If you email back, we can talk about it, all of it.
 Because you are welcome.

 You do not want to continue in that life.
 Never again!
 That’s what you think, deep down in your heart.
 You have this chance to change.
 You want to change or you wouldn’t have come here.
 Christ is the Way.
 The Catholic Church will help you find Him, know Him, possess Him.
 First, unless you are already Catholic, you must ask for instruction in the Faith at a Catholic church and then be baptized.
 Just call and make an appointment, it’s easy; try to find a traditional Catholic church, for they will teach you to pray the wonderful Latin mass, and that, too will help you to heal.
 Then you can go to confession.
 Wonderful confession!